 DevOps is a term for a group of concepts that, while not all new, have catalyzed into a movement and are rapidly spreading throughout the technical community.
-Like any new buzzword, people have somewhat confused and sometimes contradictory impressions of what it is.
+Like any new and popular term, people have somewhat confused and sometimes contradictory impressions of what it is.
 Here’s my take on how DevOps can be usefully defined; I propose this definition as a standard framework to more clearly discuss the various issues DevOps covers.
-Like “Quality” or “Agile,” DevOps is a large enough concept that it requires some nuance to understand.
+Like “Quality” or “Agile,” DevOps is a large enough concept that it requires some nuance to fully understand.

 Definition of DevOps

 DevOps is a new term emerging from the collision of two major related trends.
 The first was also called “agile system administration” or “agile operations”; it sprang from applying newer Agile and Lean approaches to operations work.
 The second is a much expanded understanding of the value of collaboration between development and operations staff throughout all stages of the development lifecycle when creating and operating a service, and how important operations has become in our increasingly service-oriented world (cf. Operations: The New Secret Sauce).